 "Agent Orange."
-The herbicide composed of tri-chlorphenoxy acitic acid and di-chlorphenoxyacitic acid.
+The herbicide composed of [tri-chlorphenoxy-acitic] trichlorophenoxyacetic acid and [di-chlorphenoxyacitic] dichlorophenoxyacetic acid and the contaminant dioxin (TCDD).

 "Commission."
-The Vietnam Herbicides Information Commission established pursuant to section 31.
+The Vietnam Herbicides Information Commission established pursuant to section 3.

 "Department."
 The Department of Health of the Commonwealth of Pennsylvania.